August 15, 1997 Proposal for an Okanagan Valley Community Chaplaincy

 • March 2002 opened our Vernon Drop In

 • March 2003 opened our Kelowna Drop In

-• April 2002 Bridges stoped using volunteers to do books-hired a secretary/bookeeper ½ day every 2 weeks
+• April 2002 Bridges stopped using volunteers to do books-hired a secretary/bookkeeper ½ day every 2 weeks

 • July 2003 Bridges received permission to start printing B.B.
 Overcomers’ manuals

 • Oct 2003 adopted a Plan to Protect